 Whether you play recreational hockey or play competitively, finding the best street hockey shin guards can help you protect your shins.
 The sport’s softer ground makes the puck incredibly fast, and you need to protect your shins from the hits that it takes.
 The best shin guards are lightweight and provide coverage over the entire shin.
-They’re comfortable and fit well under your sock, so you can move freely.
+They’re comfortable and fit well under your socks, so you can move freely.

 Best Street Hockey Shin Guards Review